 While you are recovering at the hospital, you will: Receive fluids and nutrition through an IV—You will slowly transition to eating.Breathe deeply and cough 10-20 times every hour—This will help your lungs work better after surgery.Take immunosuppressive drugs—You will need to take these for the rest of your life.
 These drugs reduce the chance that your body will reject the new liver.
 They also have potential side effects, like infection and cancer.
 Be sure to discuss these risks with your doctor.

 When you return home, do the following to help ensure a smooth recovery: Take proper care of the incision site.
-This will help to prevent an infection.Ask your doctor about when it is safe to shower, bathe, or soak in water.Work with a physical therapist.
+This will help to prevent an infection.Work with a physical therapist.
 Exercises will help you to regain strength.Monitor your temperature, blood pressure, pulse, and weight.Follow a special diet.
 This diet will help to prevent water retention and to maintain a normal weight and blood pressure.Take medications as advised by your doctor.

 Recovery time varies.
 It depends, in part, on your health before the transplant.

-After you leave the hospital, contact your doctor if any of the following occurs: Signs of infection, including fever and chills—you are at increased risk for infection because of the immunosuppressive drugsRedness, swelling, increasing pain, excessive bleeding, or discharge from the incision siteCough, shortness of breath, or chest painSevere nausea or vomiting
+It is important for you to monitor your recovery after you leave the hospital.
+Alert your doctor to any problems right away.
+If any of the following occur, call your doctor: Signs of infection, including fever and chills—you are at increased risk for infection because of the immunosuppressive drugsRedness, swelling, increasing pain, excessive bleeding, or discharge from the incision siteCough, shortness of breath, or chest painSevere nausea or vomiting

 Black or tarry stools, constipation, or